simnibs/simnibs/docs/index.rst

   * **Version 4.5.0** introduces a new format for TMS coil models (.tcd) that supports flexible and multi-element coils and simplifies the creation of custom coil models (example scripts are provided).
   * **Version 4.5.0** comes with a tutorial for calculating :ref:`EEG leadfields <eeg_leadfields>` with SimNIBS for use in `FieldTrip <https://www.fieldtriptoolbox.org/>`_ and `MNE-Python <https://mne.tools/stable/index.html>`_ .
   * Version 4.1.0 improved the mesh quality and added the option to use FreeSurfer results for more accurate representation of smaller sulci in the head meshes.
-  * Version 4.0.0 introduced our new head modeling approach :ref:`charm <head_modeling_tutorial>` that is more accurate for non-brain tissues and includes additional tissue types such as large blood vessels and spongy bone, compared to our previous pipelines.

 Please see details in the :ref:`changelog <changelog>`.